qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ### Circular reference in programming

 Circular reference being bad in mathematics does NOT mean they are also bad in programming.
 The circular reference in math theories are different to circular reference in data.
-There are many valid cases of circular references in programming (e.g. there are doublely-linked list running in Linux kernel and still works fine).
+There are many valid cases of circular references in programming (e.g. there are doublely-linked list running in Linux kernel that works fine).

 But circular reference do add risks to memory management: